Advocacy/Laws/Law Enforcement

 COPA passed in 1998 with the leadership and support of EIE staff, which included numerous briefings and advocacy efforts in the House and Senate.
 COPA mandated that commercial web pornographers based in the U.S. require adult verification before allowing access by minor children to free pornographic content.
 The law, however, never took effect, as three separate rounds of litigation led to a permanent injunction against the law in 2009.

-Donna Rice Hughes served for a year on the congressionally appointed COPA Commission and the EIE team rigorsously defended COPA at a press conferences on the steps of the Supreme Court, and continued to support COPA in the news media and in public debates while awaiting the outcome a long ten-year court battle.
+Donna Rice Hughes served for a year on the congressionally appointed COPA Commission and the EIE team rigorously defended COPA at a press conferences on the steps of the Supreme Court, and continued to support COPA in the news media and in public debates while awaiting the outcome a long ten-year court battle.
 During COPA's 10 year enjoinment, 9 in 10 children online continued to be exposed to free pornographic pictures.
 On July 22, 2008, the 3rd U.S. Circuit Court of Appeals upheld the 2007 decision.
 On January 21, 2009, the United States Supreme Court refused to hear appeals of the lower court decision, effectively shutting down the law signed by President Clinton, a bi-partisan Congress and signed into law.

 To learn more, click here.